MlsDmitry/sail-music/README.txt

 converting it to another.

 Description:
-In this project I use json_dto library which allows define C struct representation of JSON data.
+In this project I use json_dto library which allows to define C struct representation of JSON data.
 The idea is simple.
 Define struct representing JSON data from response or for request and then call json_dto::from_json<T>(jsonStringToParse).
 Key things to consider when